eslint/rfcs/designs/2022-eslint-to-esm/README.md

 1. dependencies.
 Some ESLint's dependencies have been (or will be) esm-only, which means we won't be able to upgrade them if we continue to support CJS.
 For new dependencies, we cannot use them if they are esm-only.
 2. Slower installation & larger volume usage, even though most users only use ESM, they still need to download CJS modules.
 3. Higher maintenance costs.
 You need to add a build process, test and publish ESM/CJS code.
-4. The CLIs do not support dual-mode.
-If the eslint bin is esm, it has no use compiling to cjs - as no one would require it.

 In the (very) long run, I would suggest that we eventually go with esm-only, but to give users more time to upgrade, as an intermediate state, we could use dual-mode in ESLint v9: